bymatej/PillagerRaidSpawner/README.md

 # How to install?
 Just put the Jar file into plugins folder.
-The JAR file can be found in Releases.
+The JAR file can be found in the [Releases](https://github.com/bymatej/PillagerRaidSpawner/releases).

 ## Are there any permissions needed?
 Only `raid.control` permission is needed.